GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

   where x <= y
 ```

-Notice the `x <= y` constraint, which helps avoid getting the same pair, just in
+Notice the `x <= y` constraint, which prevents us from getting the same pair,
-a different order.
-Now, we can define one more data type that further constrains
+just in a different order.
+Now, we can define one more data type that further
-`unique_posint_pair`:
+constrains `unique_posint_pair`:

 ```
 -- Pairs that sum to 100